 From the Lunar and Planetary Institute.
 This activity introduces kids to the structure of comets and the interactions between comets and our Sun.
 Activity for space unit.
 (Y,M)

 You guessed it: make styrofoam planets.
+This classic space craft is always fun – learn how on eHow.

 Outer Space Crafts